ptarmiganlabs/butler-auth-docs/content/en/docs/Examples/custom demo site/_index.md

 An example of a virtual proxy configuration for Google authentication is found up above on this page.

-### Modify demo site
+### Modify the demo site

 The demo site is included in the GitHub repository and in the image on Docker Hub.
 It's located at `/src/html` in the GitHub repository.

 The html pages are reasonably basic, but a general understanding of html, css and Javascript is needed to understand how they work.

+You ***must*** do some changes before using the demo site with your Sense server.
+Failing to do this will cause the authentication flows to fail, simply because the demo site won't find your Sense server.

+The needed changes are quite simple: Search for `https://senseprod.ptarmiganlabs.net` in all files in the demo site and replace that URL with the URL to your Sense server.

-The pages only use paths relative to the http server's base URL, meaning that the pages *should* work in your Sense environment without any changes.
+Other than that, the pages only use paths relative to the http server's base URL, meaning that the pages *should* work in your Sense environment without any changes.
 You might want to change look-and-feel etc though - feel free to use the provided pages as inspiration!